jaegertracing/jaeger-kubernetes/README.md

 If you are using `minikube` to setup your Kubernetes cluster, the command `minikube service jaeger-query --url` can be used instead.

+As the Jaeger Agent is deployed with the other components, your application needs to tell the Jaeger Client where to find the agent (`jaeger-all-in-one-agent`).
+Refer to your client's documentation for the appropriate mechanism, but most clients allow this to be set via the environment variable `JAEGER_AGENT_HOST`.

 ## Production setup

 ### Pinned Production Version